hzf-14210120422/learngit/readme.txt

 Git is a  difference version control system.
-Git is not free software.
+Git is not a free software.